pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p>...</p>

-<p>EXAMPLE 2 A PDF dictionary containing key ‘Key’ with the value that is the text string "тест" (that is what the word in Russian with the translation to English as ‘test’) will look like</p>
+<p>EXAMPLE 2 A PDF dictionary containing key ‘Key’ with the value that is the text string "????" (that is what the word in Russian with the translation to English as ‘test’) will look like</p>

 <code>
  <del onMouseEnter="mouseEnter(this)" data-issue="96">&lt;&lt;/Key(??????????)&gt;&gt;</del>